anvilproject/anvil-portal/content/learn/data-submitters/data-approval-process.md

 # Data Approval Process

-To deposit data into AnVIL, data submitters must first get approval from :
+To deposit data into AnVIL, data submitters must first get approval from:
 - NHGRI
 - The AnVIL ingestion committee